courselabs/kubernetes/labs/pods/solution.md

 > Pods restart by creating a new container **not** by restarting the existing container

-The new container runs until the app exits after 30 seconds.
+The new container runs until the app exits again after 30 seconds.
 Kubernetes restarts the Pod - but if the Pod containers keep exiting, Kubernetes adds an increasing delay before restarting.

 > The status changes to `Completed` then `Running` again, but eventually the Pod enters `CrashLoopBackOff` status: